 The idea of using household vinegar as an herbicide is very appealing, it’s natural, inexpensive and readily available, but household vinegar is not strong enough to kill most weeds while horticultural vinegar will burn down many.

 Horticultural vinegar works very well on annual weeds that will not re-sprout from underground roots or shoots and perennial weeds that are less than 3 weeks old.
 It is an option to consider for non-selective weed control.
-However, in most places that a gardener would apply non-selective weed control, a mix of annual and perennial weeds are present and there are better, safer options.
+However, in most places where a gardener would apply non-selective weed control, a mix of annual and perennial weeds are present and there are better, safer options.

 “But vinegar is not an herbicide!”
 Well…technically, any substance used to deter, damage or destroy weeds is an herbicide.

 The acetic acid in vinegar is the active ingredient.
 When applied to plant foliage, the acetic acid destroys cell membranes causing plant tissues to dry out.
-Acetic acid does not move through the plant so only the foliage of treated weeds are damaged or killed, the roots are not affected.
+Acetic acid does not move through the plant so only the foliage of treated weeds is damaged or killed, the roots are not affected.

 Vinegar-based herbicides are contact and non-selective, which means any plant foliage that is sprayed will be damaged.
 These products can be used to kill weeds growing in patios, walkways, driveways and landscape beds.
 If used in lawn areas, carefully apply to weed foliage only or surrounding grass will be damaged.